TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/MonitorsThree.md

 - 1.- Succesful:

-If we put a `valid` username, we are going to see the following message:
+If we put a valid username like `admin`, we are going to see the following message:

 <br />